erskinedesign/patterns-grid/README.md

 ## Additions to be made
+[] Add support for older browsers that don’t parse REM units with Compass.
 [X] Use the latest release of Breakpoint.
 [X] Set breakpoints with Sass maps.
 This way we won’t need to loop over the respond-to mixin over and over again.
 [X] Set colors to specific breakpoints (ie. medium == red, large == blue, etc.)